gaurav-nelson/asciidoctor-pdf-docker/README.md

 - `-v $(pwd):/documents` mounts your current directory to the `/documents` directory in the container
 - `[OPTIONS]` are any additional Asciidoctor PDF options

+### Command generator

+Use the command generator app at https://gaurav-nelson.github.io/asciidoctor-pdf-docker/

 ### Example with Options

 ```bash